 By stark contrast, Hollywood's second most engaging serial killer Hannibal Lecter, in his several incarnations (most famously as portrayed by Anthony Hopkins and Mads Mikkelsen), stands at the opposite end of the spectrum of social sophistication.
 Lecter is more obviously charming than Bates, a bon vivant and an international man of mystery.
 To some extent then Lecter is also reflected in Jodie Comer's worldly and stylish Villanelle.
 Villanelle embodies the paradox of a sophisticated ingénue; and for that reason fascinates us all the more.

 Villanelle has something else in common with Hannibal Lecter.
 Both become obsessed with their nemeses - MI5's Eve Polastri and the FBI's Will Graham and Clarice Starling respectively.
 Both appear almost to fall in love with the women and men who have hunted them - insofar as they are capable of feeling anything at all resembling love.

 Theirs is a strange and dark kind of love, one which is (perhaps most strangely) not entirely unrequited.
-It is a brutally self-sacrificing love, a cruel version of love which sees Lecter sever his own hand rather than Starling's, Hannibal and Will falling together from a cliff-edge in a final, fatal embrace (in an unusually erotic version of the struggle between Holmes and Moriarty at the Reichenbach Falls), and the stabbing of Villanelle by Eve at the moment of their romantic epiphany at the end of their first series together last year.
+It is a brutally self-sacrificing love, a cruel version of love which sees Lecter sever his own hand rather than Starling's, Hannibal and Will falling together from a cliff-edge in a final, fatal embrace (in an unusually erotic version of the struggle between Holmes and Moriarty at the Reichenbach Falls), and the stabbing of Villanelle by Eve at the moment of their romantic epiphany at the end of their first series together.

 MAD, BAD & DANGEROUS TO KNOW